WolfOvs/PolizeiBerlinBikes/README.md

 On homepage we have the table with bikes info, the pagination with the total and the map showing bikes positions.

-If we click on the table data or on the map icons the bikes are highlighted.
+-If we click on the table data or on the map icons the bikes are highlighted.

-If the image is not available I show a placeholder.
+-If the image is not available I show a placeholder.

-If I am in the first page I disable the Previous button, if I am at the last page I disable Next page button.
+-If I am in the first page I disable the Previous button, if I am at the last page I disable Next page button.

-Using the search bar you can filter by title on the results that you have in the table.
+-Using the search bar you can filter by title on the results that you have in the table and reset the search with the reset button.

 Enjoy ;)